Get the latest from TODAY

 What it is: A digestive disease that damages the small intestine due to an intolerance to gluten, the protein found in wheat, rye, and barley.
 Often misdiagnosed as IBS, celiac disease is now considered one of the most common gastrointestinal disorders.

-What it feels like: Cramping, bloating, and diarrhea.
+What it feels like: Cramping, bloating, diarrhea, and stomach pain after eating.
 More serious symptoms include anemia, osteoporosis, and even infertility.

 Fix it: Avoid that pizza—the remedy for celiac disease is a gluten-free diet.
 Fortunately, there are plenty of great gluten-free products available these days.